-The oscillator module contains a PLL that can be used with external clock sources and internal oscillator to provide a system clock source.
+The oscillator module contains a PLL that can be used with external clock sources to provide a system clock source.
 The input frequency for the PLL must fall within specifications.
 See the PLL Clock Timing Specifications in Table 37-9.